sfgallen/bayes_profiler/README.md

 Realizing how long the model takes to run, I set the number of total iterations in the main script to be 1.1e5 (1e4 for the burn in and 1e5 post-burn in).
 The script starts the model near the MAP solution, so even with the abbreviated number of iterations, you should still get a good idea of how the model work.
 However, please note that the model still sometimes picks a "bad" initial starting position and struggles to start searching the parameter space efficiently; therefore, it is good to run a couple of models to make sure things run smoothly.

-Also note that, while MCMCs are great for their flexibility in application to various problems, they are difficult to generalize and thus require a significant amount of coding experience to be tailored to each application.
-This code is not sufficiently general to invert river profiles everywhere but is specifically designed for our application in Corinth.
-If you are interested in applying similar approaches but do not have the coding experience needed to revise this existing code, I am happy to collaborate and help you achieve your goals, so do not hesitate to email me.
+Also note that, while MCMCs are great for their flexibility in application to various problems, they are difficult to generalize and thus require a significant amount of coding experience to be tailored for each application.
+This code is not sufficiently general to invert river profiles everywhere, rather is specifically designed for our application in Corinth.
+If you are interested in applying similar approaches but do not have the coding experience needed to revise the existing code, I am happy to collaborate and help you achieve your goals, so do not hesitate to email me.

 # References: